VincentHardouin/ansible-dokku-traefik/README.md

 # Ansible for Traefik & Dokku

-We need to provide some server with some many tools, like frontend + backend, and another apps.
+We need to provide some servers with many tools, like frontend + backend, and other apps.
-And we want to serve all service thanks to a reverse-proxy.
+And we want to serve all services thanks to a reverse-proxy.

 For that, I propose this playbook.
-It install [Dokku](https://dokku.com/), it's small PaaS to deploy some apps like Heroku but it allow to have some other tools like run a docker-compose or anything else.
+It installs [Dokku](https://dokku.com/), it's a small PaaS to deploy many apps like Heroku but it allows us to have other tools and run a docker-compose or anything else.

 ## How it works